SwizZz

-Justin Ritter (born September 28, 1987), known professionally as SwizZz, is an American rapper and songwriter.
-He is best known for significantly collaborating with childhood friend Hopsin, and being signed to their record label Funk Volume, which was founded by Hopsin himself.
-He has released various singles and released two mixtapes including Haywire with Hopsin, and Good Morning SwizZzle.
+Justin Ritter (born September 28, 1987), known professionally as SwizZz, is an American rapper.
+He is best known for his collaborations with fellow rapper Hopsin, having signed with his record label, Funk Volume, in 2009.
+He has released two mixtapes including Haywire (2009) with Hopsin, and Good Morning SwizZzle (2011).

 Early life

 SwizZz initially met Hopsin in high school, where they were classmates and became close friends.
 After high school SwizZz got accepted into the University of California at Irvine, but after two years he decided to put his education on hold, while he would pursue a career in music.
 He was having a hard time figuring out what he wanted to major in, and he could not find anything he was passionate about in school.

 Musical career

 2009–2012: Forming Funk Volume and Good Morning SwizZzle

 In 2009, Hopsin founded his own independent record label, Funk Volume, with Damien Ritter.
 SwizZz, who is Damien Ritter's younger brother became the first artist to be signed to Funk Volume.
 Shortly after launching Funk Volume, Hopsin and SwizZz released a collaborative mixtape titled Haywire on June 18, 2009, to promote the label.
 Funk Volume originally wanted to sell it for retail sale, but were unable due to Hopsin still being contracted by Ruthless Records at the time.
 On mixtape website DatPiff, it has been certified Gold for being downloaded over 100,000 times, and it was later made available for purchase for digital download on iTunes and Amazon.com.

 SwizZz was featured on three songs from Hopsin's second studio album Raw (2010).
 The music video for their collaboration, "How Do You Like Me Now" was released on February 25, 2011.
 Following that he went on the I Am RAW 30-date tour with Hopsin in support of Raw and in promotion of his upcoming mixtape.
 On June 25, 2011, SwizZz released his debut solo mixtape Good Morning SwizZzle, along with saying his debut album tentatively titled, Rock, Paper, SwizZzors would be released in 2012.
 On December 11, 2011, Funk Volume released a song "Funk Volume 2012", featuring Hopsin, SwizZz, and new Funk Volume signee Dizzy Wright.

 In April 2012, SwizZz released a music video for "Crank".
 He was featured on Stevie Stone's "Raw Talk" along with Hopsin, from his 2012 album Rollin' Stone.
 He was also the only member of Funk Volume, to be featured on Dizzy Wright's debut studio album SmokeOut Conversations (2012).
 He was also featured on Dizzy Wright's "Independent Living", which also featured Hopsin.